State Aid for Library Construction Guidelines and Instructions

 A project cost estimate that is a reliable assessment of true project cost must accompany the application.
 Such estimate must be in the form of a quote document from a contractor(s) to assure that the full cost of the project can be reliably assessed.
-If the construction project is multifaceted and more than one contractor will be involved, e.g., an electrician, plumber and carpenter, a quote or bid document from each contractor is required.
-Cost estimates from architects, engineering firms, or construction consultants are not allowable expenses.
-All quote documents should detail individual costs (as appropriate) and be submitted as signed PDF attachments.
+If the construction project is multifaceted and more than one contractor will be involved, e.g., an electrician, plumber and carpenter, a quote from each contractor is required.
+All quote documents should detail individual costs (as appropriate) and be submitted as PDF attachments.

 It is not required that a library has entered into final agreements with a contractor(s) at the time of application.
 However, allowing for reasonable increases in the cost of construction from the time the application is submitted, steps should be taken to assure that the cost estimates reflect anticipated true cost to ensure that sufficient funds are available to pay for the cost of the project, minus the award amount.
 Note: Contingency costs that allow for price increases cannot be entered as separate entries on the budget as it will be assumed that the contractor quote covers such contingencies.

 Certification of Available Funds to Finance Project

 The law allows that State funding through the Public Library Construction Grant Program can be provided for up to 75% of total construction project costs.
 It also stipulates that the availability of funds to pay for the cost of the project, minus the amount awarded through the Construction Grant Program must be verified as part of the application.
-Such verification must be in the form of bank or bond certification, an official document(s) signed by a financial authority connected with the applying institution, and/or other such evidentiary documents as necessary.
+Such verification should be in the form of bank or bond certification, an official document(s) signed by a financial authority connected with the applying institution, and/or other such evidentiary documents as necessary.
 Such available funds can include public funds (federal, state or local), private funds, or a combination thereof.
 All funding certification documents must be submitted as PDF attachments.